RaviTambade/E-Krushi-Project/Dotnet/APIURL.md

           "id": 1,
           "customerId": 0,
           "date": "0001-01-01T00:00:00",
-          "- <b>Description</b>": " How can I improve soil fertility in my fields?", "categoryId": 1
+          "description": " How can I improve soil fertility in my fields?", "categoryId": 1
       },
       {